kennywall/import-test/_posts/2011-05-17-mimeo-cloud-print-widgets.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/mimeo/widgets/bound-document-widget.png
 ---
-{% include JB/setup %}<p>Widgets and other embeddable objects are the number one request we get at Mimeo Connect.Everyone is busy these days, and they just need a quick way to enable users to build, purchase and print documents from anywhere.So Ive started adding widgets to the Mimeo Cloud Print Platform.Right now I just have HTML widgets, but soon I will be adding JavaScript versions.I have eight widgets in 3 categories currently:
+{% include JB/setup %}<p>Widgets and other embeddable objects are the number one request we get at Mimeo Connect.
+Everyone is busy these days, and they just need a quick way to enable users to build, purchase and print documents from anywhere.
+So I've started adding widgets to the Mimeo Cloud Print Platform.
+Right now I just have HTML widgets, but soon I will be adding JavaScript versions.
+I have eight widgets in 3 categories currently:
 Building and Purchasing Documents

 	Link to Custom Document w/ Build and Purchase